AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ![bodywork_logo]({static}/images/machine-learning-engineering/bodywork/bodywork-logo.png)

-Once you have a viable solution to a Machine Learning (ML) task, that is often developed within a Jupyter notebook, you are then faced with an altogether different problem - how to engineer the solution into your product and how to maintain the performance of the solution as new instances of data are experienced.
+Solutions to Machine Learning (ML) tasks are often developed within Jupyter notebooks.
+Once a candidate solution is found, you are then faced with an altogether different problem - how to engineer the solution into your product and how to maintain the performance of the solution as new instances of data are experienced.

 ## What is this Tutorial Going to Teach Me?

-* How to take a solution to a ML task, as developed within a Jupyter notebook, and map it into two separate Python modules for training a model and then deploying the trained model as a RESTful model-scoring API.
+* How to start with a solution to a ML task developed within a Jupyter notebook, and map it into two separate Python modules: one for training a model and one for deploying the trained model as a model-scoring service.
-* How to execute these 'train' and 'deploy' modules - that together form a simple ML pipeline (or workflow) - remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
+* How to execute these `train` and `deploy` modules (that form a simple ML pipeline), remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
 * How to interact-with and test the model-scoring service that has been deployed to Kubernetes.
-* How to run the train-and-deploy workflow on a schedule, so the model is periodically re-trained when new data is available, but without the manual intervention of an ML engineer.
+* How to run the pipeline on a schedule, so that the model is periodically re-trained and then re-deployed (when new data is available), without the manual intervention of a machine learning engineer.

 **Table of Contents**